leosalca/phonebook/README.md

 # Vue-Flask-MongoDB Phonebook Project
 A Vue front-end and Flask back-end app.
-Simple
+Integrated with USPS Web Tools API to validate zipcode

 ## Technologies used in the front-end
 - JavaScript